Sorry, you need to enable JavaScript to visit this website.

 Composition

-Members of student unions are selected in different ways at schools.
-Generally, a certain number of pupils in the school are elected in each class and year.
-The regulations on student councils govern the establishment, operation and legal status of student councils at the institutions.
+The members of the student unions are selected in different ways at schools.
+In general, a certain number of pupils of the school are elected in every class and year.
+The regulations on student councils ensure the establishment, operations and the legal status of student councils operating at the institutions.

 Funding